liuhuagang/XGIflytekToUE/README.md

 It captures audio data from audio input device,and then send it to iFLyTek Web API.

 It will call you to recive results.

 It calls you to recive results ,src text,dst text.

-#### 3.1 Be Careful:

 Defualt audio input device must in